khushalmidha/MediPulse/README.md

 - **Deployment:** Hosted on Vercel
 - **Styling:** Tailwind CSS
 - **API Services:** Google Maps API for location fetching

-*Feel free to add any additional technologies or libraries used in your project.*

 ## Contact